Pastry – Crisco

 1 c.
 Crisco

-From this point I mix it with a heavy duty wooden spoon until it comes together and sometimes finish the mixing with my hands.
-Divide it into 2-3 even-sized mounds (I use my kitchen scale to get them exact), work each into a ball that has no obvious cracks, wrap individually in Saran Wrap and refrigerate until ready to use.
-I always make this the day before but I think it would work best if it was chilled at least a couple of hours before using.
+From this point I mix it with a heavy duty wooden spoon or a really sturdy spatula until it comes together and sometimes finish the mixing with my hands.
+Divide it into 2 even-sized mounds (I use my kitchen scale to get them exact), work each into a ball that has no obvious cracks, and then wrap individually in Saran Wrap and refrigerate until ready to use.
+I always make this ahead of time (it freezes very well!), but I think it would work best if it was chilled at least a couple of hours before using.

 From here the rolling out is up to you.
 I use a floured pastry cloth and rolling pin cover for Crisco crusts and then also use a cold piece of baking marble when I make a butter or cream cheese crust.
 I have my own way of figuring out the size (slightly bigger for the bottom), and after several tries have figured out how to seal a pie so that it doesn’t leak – this doesn’t necessarily guarantee a pretty pie though.
 Practice, practice, practice.
 If you like pie, even a little bit, it’s worth it!